01-edu/ai-starter/content/robots-harmony/README.md

 > Experiment by changing the colors of the box-shadow and the scale value!
 Be creative.

 - In your `#gallery` CSS rule, add some animated gradient color to the background!
-You can achieve it by combining CSS properties: `background`, `background-size`, `animation` and `box-shadow`.
+You can achieve it by combining CSS properties: `background`, `background-size`, `animation`, and `box-shadow`.

-> Hint : Do not forget to replace the background property with the new value below!
+> Hint: Replace the background property with the new value below!

 _For Example:_